Saudumm/scriptable-News-Widget/README.md

 # scriptable-News-Widget

-iOS Scriptable News Widget (for websites using WordPress or RSS feeds) Tap on a news in the widget to open it directly in your browser.
+iOS Scriptable News Widget (for websites using WordPress and RSS feeds) Tap on a news in the widget to open it directly in your browser.

 ![widgets](https://github.com/Saudumm/scriptable-News-Widget/blob/main/images/widgets.jpg)